lucasmelz/MindSwap-Tests-Workshop---Inicial/README.md

 7. Create test "StudentRepositoryTest" for Student Repository and add this method to it.
+You can create the test class by going to the StudentRepository class and pressing COMMAND + SHIFT + T and selecting the appropriate options.

     ```@Test
     void itShouldCheckIfStudentExistsEmail() {